yooyoungwoo7/ADAF_Library/docs/source/ex_triple_tank.rst

 The operator predictions are compared with numerical reference trajectories for all three test cases.

-First, the state names and plot labels are defined.
+First, the state names and corresponding plot labels are defined.

 .. code-block:: python